kristerkari/react-native-css-modules/docs/web-compatibility.md

 ### Step 3: Add Webpack config

 In your project's root folder, add a file called `webpack.config.js`:

+If you are using React Native v0.55 or older, you need to change `"@babel/preset-env"` to `"babel-preset-env"` in `babel-loader` settings.

 ```js
 const webpack = require("webpack");